Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

 If set to this option, the solver will warm start x, y and z with the values of the previous problem solved.
 Contrary to the WARM_START_WITH_PREVIOUS_RESULT option, all other parameters of the solver (i.e., proximal step sizes for example, and the full workspace with the ldlt factorization etc.) are re-set to their default values (hence a factorization is reperformed taking into account of z warm start for the active set, but with default values of proximal step sizes).

-This option has also been thought initially for being used in optimal control like problems, when the next problem to be solved is closed to the previous one.
+This option has also been thought initially for being used in optimal control-like problems when the next problem to be solved is close to the previous one.
 Indeed, if the problem changes only slightly, it is reasonable to warm start the new problem with the value of the previous one for speeding the whole runtime.

-Note finally that at the first solve, as there is no previous results, x, y and z are warm started with the 0 vector value.
+Note finally that at the first solve, as there are no previous results, x, y, and z are warm started with the 0 vector value.

 \section OverviewResults The results subclass

-The result subclass is composed of:
+The result subclass is composed of the following:
 * x: a primal solution,
 * y: a Lagrange optimal multiplier for equality constraints,
 * z: a Lagrange optimal multiplier for inequality constraints,